xiangfang1/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.A Mathematics of Finance
+role: M.A. in Mathematics of Finance

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Columbia Univeristy
+- name: Columbia University
   url: ""

 # Short bio (displayed in user profile at end of posts)